SCRT-HQ/VaporShell/docs/glossary/New-VSEC2Instance.md

 ```

 ### -Tags
-The tags to apply to the resources during launch.
+The tags to apply to the instance during launch.
-You can only tag instances and volumes on launch.
-The specified tags are applied to all instances or volumes that are created during launch.
-To tag a resource after it has been created, see CreateTags: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html.
+These tags are not applied to the EBS volumes, such as the root volume.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html#cfn-ec2-instance-tags
 DuplicatesAllowed: True